GULibrarySandbox/intro-text-mining-analysis-old/README.md

-# An introduction to text mining and analysis
+# An introduction to Digital texts and tools
 Self-paced [online workshop](https://griffithunilibrary.github.io/...../) developed by [Griffith University Library](https://www.griffith.edu.au/library).

 An introduction to digital methods and tools in HASS scholarship focussing on the following in the Digital Humanities workflow: